A patient receives MDR-TB treatment at MSF’s Insein Clinic, Yangon, Myanmar. (Yasmin Rabiyan/MSF)

 There is hope that these new drugs can lead to better treatment outcomes, and the research conducted so far indicates that they are effective.
 Both drugs are already approved and marketed in some developed countries.

 One of endTB’s goals is to expand their use.
-At present, only 2% of patients who could benefit from these drugs have access to them – and as a general rule they reside in affluent countries.
+At present, less than 5% of patients who could benefit from these drugs have access to them – and as a general rule they reside in affluent countries.

 Another important goal of endTB is to improve treatment regimens.
 The focus of manufacturers is to bring their individual drugs to market.
 What the market lacks, however, is more evidence to show how to best use different drugs in combination.